 - Commentaries on Judicial Conduct (Canadian Judicial Council)

 - Martin's Criminal Code

-- Family Law Statutes of the Ontario Court of Justice (Provincial Division)
+- Family Law Statutes of the Ontario Court of Justice

 - The Conduct of a Trial

 - Judge's Manual

-- · Family Law Manual
+- Family Law Rules

-- Rules of the Ontario Court of Justice in Criminal Proceedings

-- · Writing Reasons
+- Writing Reasons

 - Ethical Principles for Judges (Canadian Judicial Council)

-The Ontario Court of Justice organizes a one-day education program for newly appointed judges shortly after their appointment which deals with practical matters relating to the transition to the bench, including judicial conduct and judicial ethics, courtroom demeanour and behaviour, available resources, etc. This program is presented in Toronto as required.
+The Ontario Court of Justice organizes a one-day education program for newly appointed judges shortly after their appointment which deals with practical matters relating to the transition to the bench, including judicial conduct and judicial ethics, courtroom demeanour and behaviour, available resources, etc. This program is presented at the Office of the Chief Justice twice a year.